Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Hours: Daily 9:00am – 9:00pm

-• Amenities: Refreshments, snacks, children's room, gaming, q
+• Amenities: Refreshments, snacks, children's room, gaming, quiet room, work areas

 • Best For: Military community only